College of Liberal Arts and Sciences Honors and Awards Ceremony

 Each year, the College of Liberal Arts and Sciences (LAS) presents awards to outstanding alumni and friends of the College.
 Alumni award recipients are honored at the College of Liberal Arts and Sciences Honor and Awards Ceremony, as well as the Iowa State University Alumni Association Honors and Awards Ceremony during Homecoming week each fall.

-The LAS ceremony took place on October 31, 2024.
+This ceremony took place on October 23, 2025.

-Order of events:
+Order of events

 University awards